1992 Metro Conference men's basketball tournament

 The 1992 Metro Conference men's basketball tournament was held March 13–15 at Freedom Hall in Louisville, Kentucky.

 UNC Charlotte defeated Tulane in the championship game, 64–63, to win their first Metro men's basketball tournament.

-The 49ers received an automatic bid to the 1992 NCAA Tournament.
-Louisville, South Florida, and Tulane received at-large bids.
+Although the conference was not granted an automatic bid to the NCAA tournament, four of its teams (Charlotte, Louisville, South Florida, and Tulane) received at-large bids.

 Format

 All seven of the conference's members participated.
 They were seeded based on regular season conference records, with the top team earning a bye into the semifinal round.
 The other six teams entered into the preliminary first round.